CapSap/product-data-file-eb/README.md

 - i could create a new dictionary that takes in the partent ID, and colour, and an image url
 - and match this against a varient sku where the parent id matches, and the colour matches.

+todos or a plan:
+ - we are reading the single export file
+ - instead of blacklist columns, whitelist them to only include desired.
+ - and build a better dictionary for the url maapping. i can use the ID column and colour to help match
+    - so ill have a dic of ID, colour, url
+    - and when we go through each row, find all urls where the ID and colour match?
+- urls have correct info only within the url itself. and the parent ID will match the product.
+    - i thought i was using the "image alt text" column from shopify, but i am making my own by removing the size from the sku.